chartjs/Chart.js/docs/charts/doughnut.md

 * `'inner'`

 When `'center'` is set, the borders of arcs next to each other will overlap.
 When `'inner'` is set, it is guaranteed that all borders will not overlap.

+### Border Radius

+If this value is a number, it is applied to all corners of the arc (outerStart, outerEnd, innerStart, innerRight).
+If this value is an object, the `outerStart` property defines the outer-start corner's border radius.
+Similarly, the `outerEnd`, `innerStart`, and `innerEnd` properties can also be specified.

 ### Interactions